Symbols

 - htpasswd, User files

-- httpd -l, Run-time loading of modules (DSO)
+- httpd, Run-time loading of modules (DSO)

 - IP-based virtual hosting, IP-based virtual hosting